-If your wages are being garnished to pay off a creditor's judgment, you probably want to know when the wage garnishment will end.
-The wage garnishment will end when:
+If a creditor is garnishing your wages to pay off a money judgment, tax debt, or student loan obligation, you probably want to know when the wage garnishment will end.
+The wage garnishment will stop when you:

 Federal law and each state's law afford you several options to stop a creditor from garnishing your wages.

-In certain circumstances, states allow you to protect some of your wages -- these are referred to as exemptions."
-By filing a claim of exemption with the court, you are asking the court to totally or partially stop the creditor's garnishment of your wages.
-Learn more about claiming exemptions to protect your wages.
+In certain circumstances, states allow you to protect some of your wages with laws called "exemptions."
+By filing a claim of exemption with the state court, you're asking the court to totally or partially stop the creditor's garnishment of your wages.

 Filing for bankruptcy immediately stops most types of wage garnishments, at least temporarily, because of the automatic stay order that's put in place when you file.
 Chapter 7 and 13 each offer different ways to take care of the debt.